swwilso1/mutagenyx/README.md

 You can pass the paths to the Solidity and Vyper compilers using the `--solidity-compiler <PATH>` and `--vyper-compiler <PATH>` command line flags respectively.

+### Language Compiler Flags

+#### Solidity

+You can pass the path to the Solidity compiler using the `--solidity-compiler <PATH>` flag.

+You can set the Solidity base path location using the `--solidity-base-path <PATH>` flag.

+You can set Solidity include paths using the `--solidity-include-path <PATH>` flag.
+The compiler will not accept an include-path flag unless you also use `--solidity-base-path`.

 ## Configuration Files